-Private sports organizations and other organized groups may not hold recurring practices or games during Community Use time.
+Private sports organizations and other organized groups may not hold practices or games during Community Use time.
 Individuals or organizations may not conduct commercial recreational activities or other paid services during Community Use time.
 See more at the Community Open Play page.

 No. Grilling and open flames are prohibited throughout the campus.

-The playground area, open from dawn to dusk daily, is designed and designated for youth, ages 12 and under, with adult supervision.
+The playground area, open from 8 AM to dusk daily, is designed and designated for youth, ages 12 and under, with adult supervision.
 This area, including the playground picnic area (tables next to the playground, under the shaded structure), is for everyone’s use on a first-come-first-served basis.
 Patrons are expected to be neighborly and share the area.
 Being the first does not mean being the only.

 Patrons may have small birthday parties and other informal social events at the playground picnic area for up to 20 people, for up to two hours, using up to four tables, as long as patrons do not prevent shared use by others who are already there.
 There is no charge for this use.